platform-experience/K18-LAB0261/guidebook.md

 	![HTML Instance Options](images/lab-02/05-html-options.png)

-	You might be thinking, what are the dollar signs and curly braces around the text doing?
+	You might be wondering what the dollar signs and curly braces are doing around the text.
 These are related to [internationalization](https://docs.servicenow.com/bundle/jakarta-servicenow-platform/page/build/service-portal/concept/c_WidgetLocalization.html).
-If the user visiting the portal is using another language, this text can be automatically replaced with a translation from the `sys_ui_messages` table.
+If the user visiting the portal is using another language, this text can be automatically replaced with a translation of that phrase from the `sys_ui_messages` table.

 ### Verify the Changes